 We are applying for these assets to be registered as Assets of Community Value.
 These must be nominated by an organisation with a local connection and meet certain legal criteria.
 There are other assets we wish to register.
 Herne Mill is already registered.

 If we are successful with this, we will consult with residents to ask whether they wish to support the parish council’s proposals.
-If you haven’t done so already, we would be very grateful if you would sign the forms, before you leave.
 The more signatures we can get will strengthen the applications.
-We have the first 4 forms on the table, please sign them all if you can.
-We are sorry to lose two parish councillors this year and Kevin Saunders and Malcolm Harlin will both be missed.
+We were sorry to lose two parish councillors this year and Kevin Saunders and Malcolm Harlin will both be missed.
 Following interviews, we have co-opted Brian Austin, and another applicant is awaiting approval, so hopefully we will be up to full strength again.

 We were delighted to host the Community Groups Day last month.
 We would like to hear from you whether you are happy with the format and frequency?